Buried Clay Irrigation Pots

 4. Boost Germination and Growth: Ensure consistent moisture for healthy root development.

-5. Control Pests: Minimize the damp environments that attract slugs and snails, and easily locate and remove them when they gather around the pots.
+5. Control Pests: Minimize the damp environments that attract slugs and snails while also making them easy to locate and remove when they gather around the pots.

 How Irrigation Pots Work

 Porous ceramic pots are buried with their openings exposed above the soil.
 Water gradually seeps through the walls of the pots, directly hydrating the roots and soil over several days, lasting up to two weeks.
-This method is one of the most efficient in water conservation, up to ten times more effective than surface irrigation and even surpassing drip irrigation.
+This method is even more efficient than drip irrigation.
 For an automated system, irrigation lines can be attached to the pots for easier refilling.

 Where to Use Irrigation Pots